ebzzry/ebzzry.github.io/en/src/gpg-ssh-kde.md

 <div class="center">Updated: March 31, 2017</div>

->“It’s not at all important to get it right the first time.
+>It’s not at all important to get it right the first time.
 It’s vitally important to get it right
->the last time.”<br>
+>the last time.<br>
 >―Andrew Hunt and David Thomas

 When both GPG and SSH are integrated with KDE, it makes inter-operating with those systems very